tomasbasham/tomasbasham.github.io/_posts/2013-04-03-implementing-webrtc-with-socketio.md

 ## Client Side Server Connection

-From the client side Javascript, in order to establish a connection to the signaling server one must create an TCP/IP object and point it to connect to the server.
-Lets assume that we are to be using Socket.io and Nodejs as the signaling server frameworks and platforms respectively, you would connect to the server like so:
+From the client side Javascript, in order to establish a connection to the signalling server one must create an TCP/IP object and point it to connect to the server.
+Lets assume that we are to be using Socket.io and Nodejs as the signalling server frameworks and platforms respectively, you would connect to the server like so:

     // Create a new socket to the server to be
     // used as a signalling channel.
 This is on